Personal & Employment Tax

 Dividend, savings and property income tax increasing by 2 percentage points

-From April 2029, any salary-sacrificed pension contributions above £2,000 per year will lose their National Insurance exemption.
+From 6 April 2029, any salary-sacrificed pension contributions above £2,000 per year will be chargeable to employer and employee NICs

 Personal Finances